 Wines with classic beef burgers

-Wine expert and restaurant critic Fiona Beckett named hamburgers with cru classé Bordeaux as one of her ‘secret pleasures’ for a Decanter article back in 2007.
+Wine and food matching specialist Fiona Beckett named hamburgers with cru classé Bordeaux as one of her ‘secret pleasures’ for a Decanter article back in 2007.

 And why not uncork a top bottle?